klendathu2k/Obsidian/SHREK.md

 Okay.
 Let's focus on the immediate task at hand.
 Production of simulation samples.
 THe workflow is simple:   (1) produce a simulated set of events (2) merge with pileup hits.
 This is a simple linear chain _assuming_ that the minbias files have been prestaged.

+[prun documentation](https://panda-wms.readthedocs.io/en/latest/client/prun.html#running-with-input-files-and-a-separate-build-step) implies that the contents of the cwd are staged to the remote resource.
+- Setup a PanDA prun test... with a single shell script realizing the sPHENIX mdc2.4 build environment and printing it...

 So let's try the following.
 We will start with the [pchain example]()

 ## Test simple chain / PanDA